 Whole School Curriculum

 At Hamp Academy, we have designed our curriculum, so as to place a high priority on improving the basic knowledge within all subjects, especially in the core subjects of English, maths, science and ICT.
 It is our aim to provide an exciting and stimulating curriculum that provides as many opportunities as possible for our children to achieve and become well-rounded individuals.
 When appropriate our curriculum is tailored for the individual needs of children, including social and emotional support and specific SEN plans.

 Our curriculum encourages all pupils to understand, be interested in and show respect to others and their beliefs, whilst also developing their own self-esteem and knowledge of their place in the wider world, e-safety and of British Values.
 The values of SMSC are of great importance to us and underpin our curriculum approach.

 Skills, Knowledge and Understanding

 To ensure that we teach a broad and balanced curriculum, we follow the New National Curriculum programmes of study (September 2014), covering the key knowledge required in all KS2 subjects.
 With understanding, we can then focus on skills.
 Learning the skills for individual subjects, such as reading co-ordinates on maps in geography and analysing primary and secondary sources in history, is central to the teaching of individual lessons within our curriculum.
 For the whole school curriculum topic map, calculation policies and English policies, please see the subsequent dropdowns.
 To find out further details of the curriculum content in the different year groups, please see the relevant pages.

-A variety of music specialists provide their expertise to teach our children singing and also how to play new instruments, such as the ukele in Year 4.
+A variety of music specialists provide their expertise to teach our children singing and also how to play new instruments.
 We have also practise traditional and modern songs linked to key events such as Christmas, Easter and Harvest Festival.